dom7kim/vocab_table/README.md

 - **Bilingual Meanings**: The app provides meanings of these key expressions in both Korean and English, bridging the gap between the two languages.

 - **Example Sentences**: The app generates example sentences to give you a practical understanding of how these expressions are used.
 These aren't always direct quotes from your text, but are contextually similar to give you a real feel for the language.

+## License

+Snap 'n' Solve is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.